Learning a Zeroth-Order Optimizer for Fine-Tuning LLMs: Abstract

 \section{Abstract}

-Zeroth-order optimizers have recently emerged as a practical approach for fine-tuning large language models (LLMs), significantly reducing GPU memory consumption compared to traditional first-order methods.
-Yet, existing zeroth-order methods rely on hand-crafted, static sampling strategies that are not adaptable to model-specific structures.
+Zeroth-order optimizers have recently emerged as an attractive approach for fine-tuning large language models (LLMs), as they avoid backpropagation and can substantially reduce memory overhead relative to standard first-order training.
+However, existing zeroth-order methods rely on hand-crafted, static sampling strategies that are not adaptable to model-specific structures.
 To address this, we propose \nameblank, a learning-based zeroth-order optimizer for LLMs that automatically learns efficient perturbation strategies through a compact and memory-efficient design.
-Crucially, our approach is motivated by the observation that only a small number of foundation models and their derivatives are widely adopted in practice.
+Motivated by the fact that a small set of base LLMs is repeatedly fine-tuned across tasks, \nameblank supports one-time per-model training and reuse across downstream tasks with minimal overhead.
 Therefore, learning the optimizer once for a given LLM and reusing it across diverse downstream tasks is both feasible and highly desirable.
-Accordingly, \nameblank is designed to scale learning to learn (L2L) to the foundation-model era by supporting one-time training per LLM with minimal overhead.
+Accordingly, \nameblank is designed to scale learning to learn (L2L) to the foundation-model era by supporting one-time per-model training with minimal overhead.
 Experiments on 4 LLMs and 7 datasets show that \nameblank outperforms prior zeroth-order baselines in 82.1\% of task-model combinations, thereby demonstrating strong performance and scalability for efficient LLM fine-tuning.
-Our code is available at \url{https://github.com/ASTRAL-Group/ZO_Fine_tuner.git}.
+The code can be found in~\url{https://github.com/ASTRAL-Group/ZO_Fine_tuner}.